fj0lverkr/PyWeatherApp/ReadMe.md

 The script should technically also work with different glyph providers (e.g. FontAwesome) if you replace the icons in the above mentioned dictionary and use a compatible font in your terminal.

+Icons can be disabled using the *--veryboring* option, this will also disable the use of colors.

 ## Colors
-The script displays colors when neither the --boring nor --veryboring flags are used.
+The script displays colors when neither the *--boring* nor *--veryboring* flags are used.

 The colors are defined in a dictionary in the file data/constants.py:
 ```